Prevention of Violence against Women

 - Drawing on the work of the Increasing the Odds for Safety and Respect project, WHE, WHIN and partners prepared a submission to the Victorian Royal Commission into Family Violence.
 It includes a summary of what is known about the link between family violence and problem gambling, and supporting recommendations.

-Women’s Health In the North, Women’s Heath East, Inner East Primary Care Partnership and North East Primary Care Partnership are the project partners.
-Funding has been secured from the Victorian Responsible Gambling Foundation until June 2017.
+Women’s Health In the North, Women’s Heath East, Inner East Primary Care Partnership and North East Primary Care Partnership were the project partners.
+We acknowledge the vision and support of the Victorian Responsible Gambling Foundation who funded the project.

 [i] Dowling, N. A., Ewin, C., Youssef, G. J., Thomas, S. A., & Jackson, A. C. Problem gambling and family violence: Findings from a population representative community study.
 Manuscript in preparation.